Cherreads

 "Shut up!"
 Elara's voice turned sharp as a blade and Rudina shrank back while Al stiffened beside me.

-Then her gaze settled on me next.
+Then her gaze settled on me again.

 My stomach plunged and I could feel the bile rising in my throat at the disrespectful nickname.

-It was typical of my step mother to remind me at least once, each conversation, that I was a sludge.
-Which meant that I was at the bottom of the food chain, a mixed blood who was unfortunate to lack a wolf.
+A reminder that I was at the bottom of the food chain, a mixed blood who was more unfortunate to lack a wolf.

 Just like death, the demeaning name always hurt like the first time.
+But today, I cared less about my stepmother's vile nature.

-"I… I have to go," I calmly said, forcing myself to stand despite the spinning room.
+"I… I have to go to River Pack," I said calmly, forcing myself to stand.
 Al's arm remained around me.
-"I have to see him."

 Elara's laughter was sharp and cold at the same time.

 "What for?
-He's dead!"
+He's dead!!"

 But that only made her laugh harder.

-Her eyes bore into mine, grin faltering.
+Her eyes bore into mine.

-She was right.
+Elara was right.
 The marriage had been her idea—her forceful arrangement.

 But Kaelen…